 Which leads us back to Manchin, Biden and Murkowski.
 For the two Democrats, each will be under immense pressure from their far-Left base.
 During the first few months of the administration, Manchin did his pal Biden a favor by shouldering much of the political pressure.
 Then the President threw his long-time ally under the bus last week by saying he votes with Republicans more than Democrats (which is not true, by the way).

 With Manchin taking the high road, but still unwilling to acquiesce to the fringe and move far to the left, the barbarians are at the gate for both men.
 No wonder the President decided to leave the US for his first foreign trip.
 Unfortunately for him, many of his problems will be there when he returns.

 If they can’t pull Manchin or Biden left, the next attacks will be against Murkowski (and, to a lesser extent, Sens.
 Susan Collins and Mitt Romney).
 Astute Alaskans have seen the ads on social media and elsewhere imploring the Senator to support the jobs-killing PRO Act, to back drastic climate change legislation and to even support court-packing.

 Let’s hope the Senator remembers that Alaskans elected her to stand up to radical, job- and economy-killing legislation.
 Alaska’s bright energy future quite literally hangs in the balance.

-Rick Whitbeck is the Alaska State Director for Power The Future, a nationwide non-profit focused on supporting energy workers, while pushing back on radical green groups and the ideologues who fund them.
+Rick Whitbeck is the Alaska State Director of Power The Future, a national nonprofit organization that advocates for American energy jobs.
 Contact him at [email protected]